 Some files will display multiple versions of the same fill pattern.
 While it is not possible to create a duplicately-named fill pattern using the Revit user interface, it is possible via the API.
 In these cases, we recommend that you use the merge or delete functions to fix these conditions.
 On occasion we have seen a duplicate of the built-in fill pattern called <Solid fill>.
-We do not know the source of this condition but have enabled the merge and delete buttons for these duplicates even though the delete function is typically not available for a built-in style.
+We do not know the source of this condition but we have enabled the merge and delete buttons for these duplicates even though the delete function is typically not available for a built-in style.
 These special weird duplicates are flagged by Ideate StyleManager with an asterisk as shown.
 We recommend that you use the delete function on any “<Solid fill>[Name]*”.
-This will remove the duplicate and force any referenced element to revert to the true built in <Solid fill> pattern.
+This will remove the duplicate and force any referenced element to revert to the true built-in <Solid fill> pattern.

 For some joined wall conditions, the merge process cannot complete and will trigger a Revit error.
 We recommend that you use the Cancel option within the Revit warning.
 The results will show that the usage was not replaced.
 To resolve this error, select the wall/floor/ceiling type from the Usage pane, and use the Edit Type button to manually swap the material.